collinhover/impactplusplus/README.md

 ```
 ig.EntityExtended
 ```
+* entities always update the current animation, even when off screen, so animation overrides always complete as expected
 * changed first parameter of `animRelease` to `name` to allow for releasing only when override matches name
 * shifted original first parameter of `animRelease`, `silent`, to second parameter
 * added `frame` and `stop` options to `animOverride` method